CaseyAMeakin/Bookmarks/README.md

-This is a simple django website application to bookmark URLs for future use.
+This is a simple Django/SQLite3/Bootstrap.js website application to bookmark URLs.
+This was an excercise to develop a website from back to front.

 It features

-* Authenticated multiple user handling
+* Authenticated user handling
+* Search keyword list associated with each URL bookmarked
+* A database model that keeps track of bookmark usage (access information)
+* A front end designed using Django template inheritance and Bootstrap.js